KiliLoje/ebsrc-searcher/README.md

     Successfully written data at ebscr_data.txt
     Successfully written data at ebscr_links.txt

-The data gets written to ebscr_data.txt and the links to ebscr_links.txt
+The data gets written to ebscr_data.txt and the links to ebscr_links.txt in the same directory as where the ebsrc-scanner binary is.
+It should be pretty easy to put that in a config file but I'm lazy.